1993 World Series

 Larry Andersen was the only member of the Phillies who had played for the team in its previous World Series appearance in (although he played for several other teams from 1986 to 1992).
 Darren Daulton had been a late season call-up in 1983, but only served as the bullpen catcher in the World Series that year.

-To date, this remains Toronto's last World Series victory.
+To date, this remains Toronto's last World Series victory, as well as the most recent championship in any of the four major leagues to be won by a Canadian team at their home venue.
 The Jays would not return to the World Series until 32 years later, in 2025.
+They also did not return to the playoffs after 1993 until 2015.

+Summary

+Nick Leyva, who was fired as the Phillies manager 13 games into the 1991 season after going 4–9, and replaced by Jim Fregosi, was the 3B coach for the Blue Jays.
+Leyva was the AAA Syracuse manager, but got the call up to the MLB staff after regular 3B coach Rich Hacker was badly injured in a car crash in July.